 Stage IBI and stage IIA less than 4cm are often treated with radical hysterectomy with lymphadenectomy.

 In pre-menopausal women, ovarian conservation may be discussed and fertility-sparing treatments can be considered if the patient has not completed their family.
 This will depend on exact staging and patient wishes.

 For those with disease > 4cm, chemoradiation is the treatment of choice.

 Chemoradiation tends to be the treatment of choice.

 Combination chemotherapy, single-agent therapy and palliative radiotherapy may all be used.

 There are three key elements in prevention; vaccination, screening and safe sex.

-In addition standard advice on leading a healthy lifestyle is appropriate.
-Smoking cessation reduces risk of cervical cancer.
+In addition, standard advice on leading a healthy lifestyle is appropriate.
+Smoking cessation reduces the risk of cervical cancer.

 The HPV vaccine requires two doses and is offered to both boys and girls.
 The first dose is given at ages 12-13 whilst the second is given 6-12 months later.

 Currently, Gardasil is used, a vaccine that protects against four subtypes of HPV: 6, 11, 16, 18.
 As described above, HPV 16 and 18 are responsible for around 70% of cervical cancer cases, whilst HPV 6 and 11 are implicated in the development of genital warts.